amymariewall/introduction-to-git/README.md

 2. Remove least favorite question.
   - For this feature, remove an entire answer document from the project.
 (Just delete the file.)

-Follow the same [Git Workflow](./GIT-WORKFLOW.md) document for these features--no deviations from it should be necessary.
+Follow the same [Git Workflow](./GIT_WORKFLOW.md) document for these features--no deviations from it should be necessary.

 ---

-That's all.
-This is enough practice for using Git next week in your pair project.git